Judge Turpin

 Judge Turpin (also known as Lord Turpin) is a fictional character in Christopher Bond's 1973 play of the story of Sweeney Todd, as well as later adaptations.
-He is the main antagonist, a cruel and corrupt judge who imprisons Benjamin Barker on false charges, rapes Barker's wife Lucy, and takes Barker's daughter Johanna in as his ward.
+Serving as the main antagonist, he is a cruel and corrupt judge who imprisons Benjamin Barker on false charges, rapes Barker's wife Lucy, and takes Barker's daughter Johanna in as his ward.

 Earlier versions

 Judge Turpin did not exist in the earliest versions of Sweeney Todd.
 A character of that name appeared in the story The String of Pearls, but was an older potential suitor of Johanna Oakley (with her mother's approval) with no personal connection to Sweeney Todd.
 It was not until Christopher Bond wrote his 1973 play Sweeney Todd: The Demon Barber of Fleet Street that the character of Judge Turpin emerged as he is most often portrayed.